AEVIOM

 Sardinia — Barbagia, Italy

-Sardinia presents the highest documented concentration of male centenarians in the world.
-Unlike the global trend where women represent 80 to 90% of centenarians, the male-to-female ratio in Sardinia is close to 1:1 — a demographic anomaly that has attracted the attention of geneticists.
-Genomic studies identified specific variants in oxidative stress response and inflammatory regulation genes.
+Sardinia has the highest documented concentration of male centenarians in the world.
+Unlike the global pattern in which women account for 80 to 90% of centenarians, the male-to-female ratio in Sardinia runs close to 1:1 — a demographic outlier that has drawn the attention of geneticists.
+Genomic studies have identified specific variants in genes governing oxidative stress response and inflammatory regulation.

 Okinawa — Japan

 The Okinawa archipelago long held the world record for female longevity.
-The Okinawa Centenarian Study, conducted since 1975, has accumulated one of the richest databases on the biology of human longevity.
-Okinawan centenarians present remarkable biological markers: low chronic inflammation rates, reduced oxidation biomarkers and favorable lipid profiles.
+The Okinawa Centenarian Study, running since 1975, has built one of the richest databases on the biology of human longevity.
+Okinawan centenarians show a striking biological profile: low rates of chronic inflammation, reduced oxidation biomarkers, and consistently favourable lipid panels.

-Notable fact: the generation born after World War II and exposed to the Americanization of Okinawa's diet presents a significantly lower life expectancy than their elders — a natural demonstration of the weight of environmental factors on biological longevity.
+Worth noting: the generation born after World War II, raised on a diet shaped by American influence, has a significantly lower life expectancy than its elders — a natural demonstration of how heavily environmental factors weigh on biological longevity.

 Loma Linda — California, United States

-Loma Linda is composed predominantly of Seventh-day Adventists.
-The Adventist Health Study, having followed more than 96,000 participants, documented that Adventists live on average 7 to 10 years longer than the Californian average.
-It is the only Blue Zone in an industrialized Western country.
+Loma Linda is made up predominantly of Seventh-day Adventists.
+The Adventist Health Study — which followed more than 96,000 participants — found that Adventists live on average 7 to 10 years longer than the Californian mean.
+It is the only Blue Zone located in an industrialised Western country.

 Nicoya — Costa Rica

-Studies on this population revealed significantly longer telomeres in Nicoya centenarians.
-The "plan de vida" — the strong sense of purpose and reason for being — was identified as one of the distinctive psychobiological factors.
+Research on this population found significantly longer telomeres in Nicoya centenarians.
+The plan de vida — a deeply held sense of purpose and reason for being — was identified as one of the defining psychobiological factors behind the region's longevity outcomes.

 Ikaria — Greece

-The Greek island of Ikaria presents a rate of people reaching 90 approximately three times higher than the European average, with some of the lowest rates of dementia and depression on the continent.
-Its inhabitants are described by researchers as "forgetting to die."
+The Greek island of Ikaria has a rate of people reaching 90 that runs roughly three times the European average, alongside some of the lowest rates of dementia and depression on the continent.
+Its residents have been described by researchers, with some affection, as having "forgotten to die."

 Biological convergences: what the five zones share

-In Okinawa, the cultural principle "Hara hachi bu" — eating until 80% full — is a form of gentle caloric restriction practiced since childhood, with documented effects on mTOR and AMPK pathways.
+In Okinawa, the cultural practice of hara hachi bu — stopping at roughly 80% full — amounts to a lifelong form of gentle caloric restriction, with documented downstream effects on mTOR and AMPK signalling.

-Blue Zone populations share ritualized decompression mechanisms: afternoon napping in Sardinia and Ikaria, daily prayer among Loma Linda Adventists, the "moai" (lifelong social support group) in Okinawa, Sabbath rest among Adventists.
+Blue Zone populations have built stress-relief practices directly into their daily and weekly routines: afternoon napping in Sardinia and Ikaria, daily prayer among Loma Linda Adventists, the moai — a lifelong social support circle — in Okinawa, and Sabbath rest among Adventists.

-Studies have shown that high levels of social cohesion are correlated with longer telomeres and lower IL-6 levels.
+Studies have linked high levels of social cohesion to longer telomeres and lower circulating IL-6 — two of the most established biological markers of aging pace.

-In Okinawa, "ikigai" (reason for being) is a central cultural concept.
-In Nicoya, the "plan de vida" designates this sense of purpose that structures daily life.
+In Okinawa, ikigai — reason for being — is a central cultural concept.
+In Nicoya, the plan de vida structures daily life around a clear sense of direction and meaning.

-High levels of meaning and belonging are associated with lower basal cortisol levels, better sleep quality and reduced inflammatory markers.
+High levels of purpose and social belonging are associated with lower baseline cortisol, better sleep quality, and reduced inflammatory markers — effects that operate through identified neuroendocrine and immune pathways, not simply through mood.

-The genetic contribution to extreme longevity is estimated at approximately 20 to 30% in most twin studies, leaving 70 to 80% to environmental and behavioral factors.
+Twin studies consistently estimate the genetic contribution to extreme longevity at around 20 to 30%, leaving 70 to 80% attributable to environmental and behavioural factors.

 What Blue Zones don't teach us

-An analysis by Saul Newman published in 2023 raised doubts about the reliability of civil registration records in certain regions.
-This work underlines the importance of rigor in interpreting population longevity data.
+An analysis by Saul Newman published in 2023 raised questions about the reliability of civil registration records in some of the regions studied.
+The work is a useful reminder of the rigour required when interpreting population-level longevity data, and the field has taken it seriously.

-Blue Zones are population-level demonstrations that the biological mechanisms of aging — inflammaging, mitochondrial dysfunction, telomere shortening, epigenetic dysregulation — are decisively influenced by environmental, nutritional and psychosocial factors.
+Blue Zones are population-level evidence that the core mechanisms of biological aging — inflammaging, mitochondrial dysfunction, telomere shortening, epigenetic dysregulation — are decisively shaped by environmental, nutritional, and psychosocial context.

-What geroscience seeks to understand in laboratories, Blue Zones have been practicing for generations, without knowing the molecular mechanisms.
+What geroscience works to understand in the laboratory, these populations have been living out for generations, with no awareness of the molecular mechanisms at work.

 This article is published for informational and educational purposes only.
-It does not constitute medical advice and does not replace professional medical consultation.
+It does not constitute medical advice and is not a substitute for professional healthcare consultation

 In 2000, a Belgian demographer marked in blue on a map the Sardinian villages where the concentration of centenarians is unmatched worldwide.
 The term Blue Zone was born.
 Five regions of the world are today identified as natural laboratories of exceptional human longevity.